Protecting Unity Games

 If you are using the Universal 10 SDK for the Windows Store platform there is an additional configuration setting required.

-In the "Settings Tab", add the Project Property
+In the "Settings Tab", add the Config Property

 ilreader.alias_system_runtime.never with the value

-See the Project Properties section for details on how to add Project Properties.
+See the Properties section for details on how to add Config Properties.

 Build the Appx